Skip to Main Content

 Activity Note

-Participants with international flights departing very late this evening/before dawn next morning will check out of the hotel after dinner, then transfer to the international airport in preparation for airline check in.
-Due to limited flight times from the Galápagos to Quito, the timing between the farewell dinner and the transfer afterwards to the airport can be diminutive.
-See notes section for more details regarding departure options.
+Black Turtle Cove: no landing, dinghy ride.
+The flight to Quito takes approximately 2.5 hours; there is a 50 lb weight limit for checked luggage.
+Participants with international flights departing very late this evening/before dawn next morning will check out of the hotel after dinner and transfer to the airport for airline check in.
+Please see notes section for more options.

 Breakfast: